Stability theory of game-theoretic group feature explanations for machine learning models: Introduction

 \section{Introduction}

 The use of Machine Learning (ML) models has become widespread due to their dominance over traditional statistical techniques.
 In particular, contemporary ML models have a complex structure which allows for a higher predictive power and the capability of processing a larger number of attributes.
-Having a complex model structure, however, comes at the expense of increased difficulty of interpretability.
+Having a complex model structure, however, comes at the expense of increased difficulty of interpretability\footnote{We use the words interpretability (interpretation) and explainability (explanation) interchangeably.
+However, the methods discussed in this paper primarily deal with post-hoc explanations derived from model's results; for details on interpretable models vs post-hoc explanations see \cite{Hall-Gill}.}.
 This, in turn, may raise concerns of model trustworthiness and create other issues if not appropriately managed.

-Explaining the outputs of blackbox ML models has applications in several fields.
-Predictive models, and strategies that rely on such models, are sometimes subject to laws and regulations.
-For instance, financial institutions (FI) in the U.S. are subject to laws such as the Equal Credit Opportunity Act (ECOA, 15 U.S.C.
-1691 {\it et seq} (1974)).
-Regulation B, which implements ECOA, requires a notice to be sent to consumers when certain adverse actions (such as declining a credit application) are taken by the FI, which in turn requires explaining any attributes in the model contributing to that adverse action.
-Another application is in medicine, where ML models are used to predict the likelihood of a certain disease or a medical condition, or the result of a medical treatment \cite{Ji et al}.
+Explaining the outputs of complex ML models (such as ensemble trees or neural nets) has applications in several fields.
+Predictive models, and strategies that rely on such models, are sometimes subject to laws and regulations, such as the Equal Credit Opportunity Act .
+The latter requires financial institutions to notify consumers who have been declined or negatively impacted by a credit decision of the main factors that contributed to that decision.
+Another application is in medicine, where ML models are used to predict the likelihood of a certain disease or a medical condition, or the result of a medical treatment \cite{Ji2021,Teneggi2023}.
 Model interpretations (or explanations) can then be used to make judgments regarding the most contributing factor affecting the likelihood of the disease or the choice of the most optimal treatment; for instance, see \cite{Elshawi et al}.

-In this article, we use the words \emph{interpretability} (interpretation) and \emph{explainability} (explanation) interchangeably.
-However, the methods discussed in this paper primarily deal with \emph{post-hoc explanations} derived from model's results; for details on interpretable models vs post-hoc explanations see \cite{Hall-Gill}.
+The objective of a model explainer is to quantify the contribution of each predictor to the value of a predictive model $f$ trained on the data $(X,Y)$, where $X \in \R^n$ are predictors and $Y$ is a response variable.
+Many post-hoc explanations (in the ambient settings) are based on the pair $(X,f)$.
+However, there are numerous methods that rely on the structure of the model, its implementation, and even the sequence of algorithmic steps that led to the construction of such a model.